Caldwell County Hero Image

 Technology Definition

 Solar energy system: the components and subsystems required to convert solar energy into electric or thermal energy suitable for use.
-Three levels of solar energy system depending on roof versus ground-mounted status, land area.
+Three levels of solar energy system are defined depending on roof versus ground-mounted status and land area.

 Setbacks